kidpaul94/GraspMixer/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Combination of Contact Surface Pair Estimator (CSPE) and Grasp Quality Mapping Network (GQM-Net) for offline 6DOF grasp detection.
+GraspMixer ([T-ASE](https://ieeexplore.ieee.org/abstract/document/10843724)) is a combination of Contact Surface Pair Estimator (CSPE) and Grasp Quality Mapping Network (GQM-Net) for offline 6DOF grasp detection.
 The framework takes a complete object point cloud file to generate possible contact surface pairs and their robustness (a.k.a grasp dictionaries) for a parallel jaw gripper using both analytical and data-driven models.

 ![Example 0](./images/pipeline.png)